-Most website projects continue in a very linear fashion, a steady back and forth of emails, file transfers, meetings and approvals followed by development and the nerve wrecking experience of delivering final output where we suddenly have to deal with unexpected feedback and feature requests.
+Most website projects continue in a very linear fashion, a steady back and forth of emails, file transfers, meetings, and approvals followed by development and the nerve-wracking experience of delivering final output where we suddenly have to deal with unexpected feedback and feature requests.
 The final output is both visually appealing and functional and both teams pat themselves on the back for the job well done.

 There is a severe lack of website collaboration from stakeholders to ensure its continued success.
 As there is a dawning realization that a website is not just the IT department’s problem but that of marketing.
 It is my belief that marketers should lead the development keeping the following in mind:-

 Why does this website exist and what should I be measuring to call my website a success?
 Simply speaking, what metric would I report to the management to mark the website as a successful project?
 It can be one, and it can be several, however, what is essential is that all relevant stakeholders buy into the ideas.

 Invest in learning the website process that is used by your development agency and make sure it incorporates room for regular feedback, approval, and (if possible) prototypes.
 Of course, the nature of the process is subject to your budget and vendor of choice, however, expectations should be proactively managed.
 Focus on solving small problems at a time, and try to gather as many opinions as possible to get the best output.

 Of course, too many cooks spoil the broth, but, the simplest solution is to commit to locking down the best decision in a defined span of time.